nuttlabs/the-streamline/ulysses/The Streamline/Principles of Powerful Prompts - ChatGPT - Family Therapist.md

 `You're a family therapist.`

-Then we'll provide high-level context around our circumstance and our goal.
+Then we'll provide high-level context for our circumstance and our goal.
 In doing so, we'll be succinct and we'll use a variable as a placeholder for details we'll provide at the end of the prompt:

 `My mother, my sister and I are concerned about my father for [Reasons].`